The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 If you are being considered for resettlement to the U.S., you will have at least two interviews.
 First you will have a pre-screening interview with the resettlement support center (RSC).

 Then you will have an interview with an officer from the U.S. government.
 The officer is called a Refugee Officer.
 The interview is called the USCIS Interview.
 This is a very important interview.
-This interview will determine if your case can move forward to final security checks and medical checks.
+This interview will determine if the U.S. government approves your refugee case and that you are eligible for resettlement to the United States.
 If your interview is taking place at UNHCR, then it is not the USCIS interview.

 Why are you being interviewed?